kezzayuno/earthtokezzi/src/pages/style/index.md

 underline when: rarely, pretty much never used.

 caps when: if the name warrants caps, other than that, no caps.

+quotations: use double quotes ("). only switch to single quotes ('), if needed.

 ## league of legends specifics